Juanma (footballer, born 1990): Japan

 Juanma agreed to a permanent contract with Japanese club V-Varen Nagasaki in January 2017.
 He spent the following years in the same country (in both the J2 League and the J1 League), with Omiya Ardija and Avispa Fukuoka.

-On 14 December 2022, Juanma returned to V-Varen.
+On 14 December 2022, the 32-year-old Juanma returned to V-Varen.
+In the first season of his second spell, he scored a career-best 26 goals to lead all players in that department; he achieved top-flight promotion at the end of his third.

+Juanma moved to J3 League side Kagoshima United on 6 August 2026.